oakridgeperio/oakridgeperio.github.io/biographies.md

 ## Dr. Cynthia Yee

-Dr. Cynthia Yee is a Fellow of the Royal College of Dentists in Canada, FRCD(C), and Diplomate of the American Board of Periodontology, DABP.
+Dr. Cynthia Yee is a Certified Specialist in Periodontics.
+She is a Fellow of the Royal College of Dentists in Canada, FRCD(C), and Diplomate of the American Board of Periodontology, DABP.
 She received her DDS from University of Alberta.
 She completed Advanced Education in General Dentistry, Master in Oral Biology and Certificate in Periodontics at Boston University.
 She is an Assistant Clinical Professor at UBC dental school.

 She is fluent in English, Cantonese and Mandarin.
 <Paste>